ersenbasaransen/docker-dotnetcore-api/README.md

 *ref* https://cloudblogs.microsoft.com/opensource/2019/07/15/how-to-get-started-containers-docker-kubernetes/

 # Why Use Docker?
-- Portability : Containers are self-contained so they can run on any platform that runs Docker.
+- **Portability :** Containers are self-contained so they can run on any platform as long as that runs Docker.
-- Scalability : Additional use of **“orchestration”** can spin up multiple container instances to support increased load.
+- **Scalability :** Additional use of *“orchestration”* can spin up multiple container instances to support increased load.
-- Performance : Containers generally perform better than their VM counterparts.
+- **Performance :** Containers generally perform better than their VM counterparts.

 # Image
 A docker image is a file that contains the “blueprint” or instructions on how our code is expected to run in Docker, so it includes things like dependencies and instructions on how our app should start.

 # Container
-When an image is “executed to run”, in runs in a container, which is highly portable and independent, (from any other running containers).
+When an image is “executed to run”, it runs in a container, which is highly portable and independent, (from any other running containers).
 We can think an image as a class and a container as an object instance of that class.

-# Overall Docker Deployment Flow
+# Overall Dockerizing Flow

 ![See it in the browser](img/deployment-flow.png)

-# **End to End Steps**
+# **Lets start**

 ## **Step 0 - Prepare Ingredients**
  - VS Code or another IDE of your choice (free) [https://code.visualstudio.com/](https://code.visualstudio.com/)